Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Two Players

-In this section we describe our mechanism for allocating nodes in a competitive submodular process for the case of only two players.
-As opposed to the $k > 2$ agent case in Section \ref{sec:3player}, our mechanism works without the MeI and AgI assumptions.
-This mechanism is based on the local greedy algorithm described in Section ~\ref{sec.preliminaries}.
-In this Section we will focus on cases in which the allocations to the two agents need not be disjoint.
-In Section~\ref{sec.disjoint} we show that our mechanism can be modified in a straightforward way to handle disjointness constraints when agents are ``anonymous.''
+In this section we describe our mechanism for allocating nodes when there are two agents.
+The case of $k > 2$ agents is handled in Section \ref{sec:3player}, under additional assumptions that are not necessary for the case $k=2$.
+Our mechanism is based on the local greedy algorithm described in Section ~\ref{sec.preliminaries}.
+We will focus on cases in which the allocations to the two agents need not be disjoint; in Section~\ref{sec.disjoint} we extend our result to handle disjointness constraints when agents are ``anonymous.''

-\comment{ The fact that the greedy algorithm can be non-monotone may seem surprising at first glance.
-In particular, if the outcome of the greedy algorithm given budgets $(a,b)$ and $(a+1,b)$ differ only in that an additional element were allocated to agent A when his budget is declared to be $a+1$, then agent A would never have incentive to underreport her budget.
-However, the greedy algorithm need not behave in this way, as illustrated in Section \ref{sec.examples}; given budgets $(a+1,b)$ the algorithm may choose to allocate its final element to agent $B$; in this case a change of declared budget from $a$ to $a+1$ changes the set of nodes allocated to $B$, potentially to the detriment of player $A$. }

-One nice property of the local greedy algorithm is that the guarantee on the social welfare (i.e.\ the worst case approximation ratio of $2$) holds even if we arbitrarily fix the order in which allocations are made to players $A$ and $B$.
-However, it can be demonstrated that some of the more immediate ways of selecting an ordering fail to uphold strategyproofness (see Appendix~\ref{sec.examples} for a survey of such naive orderings).
-Indeed, our construction of the ordering of allocations is rather intricate and non-trivial.
-Thus, given a particular pair of budgets $(a,b)$, our approach will be to randomize over possible orderings in which to allocate to the two agents, and then apply the greedy algorithm to whichever permutation we choose.
-The key to the algorithm will be the manner in which we choose the distribution to randomize over, which will depend on the budgets we are given.
+A nice property of the local greedy algorithm is that its worst-case approximation factor of $2$ holds even if we arbitrarily fix the order in which allocations are made to players $A$ and $B$.
+This grants a degree of freedom that we will use to satisfy strategyproofness.
+Given a particular pair of budgets $(a,b)$, we will randomize over possible orderings in which to allocate to the two agents, and then apply the greedy algorithm to whichever permutation we choose.
+The key to the algorithm will be the manner in which we choose the distribution to randomize over, which will depend on the declared budgets and the influence functions $f_i$.
+As it turns out, some of the more immediate ways of selecting an ordering lead to non-strategyproof mechanisms.
+See Appendix~\ref{sec.examples} for a survey of na\"{i}ve orderings.
 Indeed, it is not even clear a priori that distributions exist that simultaneously monotonize the expected allocation for both players.
 Our main technical contribution is a proof that such distributions do exist, and moreover can be explicitly constructed in polynomial time.

 The idea behind our construction, at a high level, is as follows.
 We will construct the distribution for use with budgets $(a,b)$ recursively.
 Writing $t = a+b$, we first generate distributions for the case $t=1$ (which are trivial), followed by $t=2$, etc. To construct the distribution for demands $(a,b)$, we consider the following thought experiment.
 We will choose an ordering in one of two ways.
 Either we choose a permutation according to the distribution for budget pair $(a-1,b)$ and then append a final allocation to $A$, or else choose a permutation according to the distribution for budget pair $(a,b-1)$ and append an allocation to player $B$.
 If we choose the former option with some probability $\alpha$, and the latter with probability $1-\alpha$, this defines a probability distribution for budget pair $(a,b)$.